dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 **Summarizing Outputs Across Models:**

  The information contained in each model summary file can be quickly sorted and extracted using the *Summarize_Outputs.py* script.

+ The usage of this script is straightforward, and only requires placing the path to the directory containing the outputs on the command line.
+Here is an example of the usage, where the path to a folder called *My_Output_files* is specified:

+     python Summarize_Outputs.py /Users/dan/dadi_pipeline/TwoPopulationComparisons/My_Output_files

  Here, the information for the best-scoring replicate for each model will be compiled and written to a tab-delimited output file called *Results_Summary_Short.txt*.
 Here is an example of the contents:

     Model	Replicate	log-likelihood	AIC	chi-squared	theta	optimized_params